About nappy rash

 Skin folds aren’t usually affected because wee doesn’t get into them.
 But nappy rash might sometimes go up onto your child’s tummy or spread up towards your baby’s back.

 The rash can be uncomfortable and even painful, which can make your child irritable.

 Does your child need to see a doctor about nappy rash?

 Maybe.
-You should take your child to the GP if:
+You should take your child to the GP if your child:

-- the rash hasn’t improved after one week, even when you use the treatment below
+- has nappy rash that hasn’t improved after a week, even when you use the treatment below

 Diagnosing nappy rash

 Your GP will talk to you about your child and look at their skin to diagnose nappy rash.
 Sometimes the GP might take a swab to identify any thrush or bacteria on the skin.